kaliayev/dice/README.md

 ### Actions
 The actions available for the turn-player (`POST /games/$GAME_ID/players/$PLAYER_ID/:action-name`):
 * roll - rolls all 6 dice unless `steal` parameter is passed in json post data, or you've already rolled
-* keep - pick dice to score with and either keep rolling or pass
+* keep - pick dice to score with and either keep rolling or pass under `keepers` param in json post body
 * pass - freezes your current score and passes remaining dice to the next player

 ## TODOs
 * [ ] The turn ordering is probably messed up, players used to be a vector, and are now a map
 * [ ] There is no end-game handling... you just sorta have to stop when someone wins
-* [ ] Some of the state stuff is janky and not totally safe.
+* [ ] Some of the state stuff is janky and not totally good.
+* [ ] Rulesets could be variablized and stored somewhere like domain (num-dice, values of straights/3 of a kind, stealing protocol...)
+* [ ] `keep.sh` needs to take a vector of keepers as third input

 ## License